dwyl/rag-elixir-doc/README.md

 - the bi-encoder"sentence-transformers/all-MiniLM-l6-v2" which also provides a tokenizer,
 - the cross-encoder "cross-encoder/ms-marco-MiniLM-L-6-v2" along with the tokenizer "bert-base-uncased"

-For the LLM, we will use LLama by running it locally, at no costs.
+For the LLM, we will use LLama as we can run it locally, at no costs, and because both Anthropic and OpenAI require an API key.
+If we want a better response, then we know we need to use paid LLMs.

 ## Source of knowledge